AFKScape/afkscape.github.io/README.md

 # afkscape.github.io
-Site for BETA testers to easily find the latest version of AFKS.
+Webpage for testers to easily find the latest version of AFKS.